The Planet Venus

 During the 70's and 80's many more missions were sent to the planet with Venera 7 being the first probe to send scientific data from the surface (rather than just the atmosphere) of another planet.
 Venera 9 and 10 were the first missions to send back images of the surface of Venus.
 These were the first images received from the surface of another planet.
 Venera 11 and 12 both suffered lens cap release failures preventing images from being returned.

 Venera 13 followed and analysed soil samples and Venera 15 and 16 entered orbit to map the surface using radar.
-The Americans sent Mariner 10 to photograph the planet in detail and the Pioneer Venus project sent an Orbiters and 4 atmospheric probes to the surface.
+The Americans sent Mariner 10 to photograph the planet in detail and the Pioneer Venus project sent an Orbiter and 4 probes to sample the atmosphere, one of which continued to transmit from the surface.
 In the 90's NASA's Magellan Spacecraft orbited the planet from 1990 to 1994 before deliberately crashing into the planet.

 Venus was studied by Europe's Venus Express Spacecraft which orbited the planet from April 2006 until crashing into it some time in January, 2015.